cilium/cilium/Documentation/contributing.rst

 <https://jenkins.cilium.io/job/Vagrant-Master-Boxes-Packer-Build/>`_ GitHub
 repository.

-New versions of this box can be created via `Jenkins
+New versions of this box can be created via `Jenkins Packer Build
 <https://jenkins.cilium.io/job/Vagrant-Master-Boxes-Packer-Build/>`_, where
 new builds of the image will be pushed to  `Vagrant Cloud
 <https://app.vagrantup.com/cilium>`_ .
 The version of the image corresponds to